 If your organization is located in British Columbia and is the brand owner or a first importer that supplies packaging and/or paper product materials to consumers then your business is obligated and required to join Recycle BC and participate in the stewardship program.

 If you are a franchisor with franchisees in BC, you are obligated by the Recycling Regulation (regardless of your residency in BC) and need to report and pay fees on the materials supplied to consumers by your franchisees.

 There are some exemptions from the Regulation and some opportunities for simplified reporting for some small businesses; please review the small business section of the Recycle BC site for more information.

-A brand owner is an organization or company that is the registrant of a trademark or, if the brand/trademark is unregistered, then the organization or company that owns the intellectual property rights to the brand or trademark and takes on the role of “brand owner”.
+A brand owner is an organization or company that is the registrant of a trademark.
+If the brand/trademark is unregistered, then the organization or company that owns the intellectual property rights to the brand/trademark is the “brand owner”.
 Please see section 1.10.1 in the Guidebook for more information on how to determine if your company is the brand owner for the materials you distribute to consumers in BC.